louiesch/AccessibleSeattle/README.md

 * Once a profile is set up, users can go back and edit or delete their posts.

+* I want the website itself to be sensory-friendly, as such a light/dark mode toggle is needed at the very minimum.
+Will need to research some more about this part of the MVP

+---

+## _
 * Incorporate an interactive crowd-sourced map of some kind.
 Users should be able to add pins to the map, leave comments/feedback on those pins, and also view the pins of other contributers.
   * For now, this is more of a stretch goal, because I have no idea how I would do this.
 However, I very much would like this to be a part of the website.
 If implemented successfully, this may even become the primary focus of the site, and the feed will become secondary/deleted altogether.

----

-## _Stretch Goals_

 * Users can rate posts/pins by other users (a like button, or "this was helpful" type button basically)